-The Group is obligated under a number of non-cancellable operating leases for premises and equipment.
+Until November 1, 2019, the Group is obligated under a number of non-cancellable operating leases for premises and equipment.
 These leases have various terms and renewal rights.
 The minimum future lease payments under non-cancellable operating leases are as follows:

-2019 2018
+2020 2019

 \$ \$

-Within one year 223,481 313,512
+Within one year - 223,481

-One to three years 205,673 392,346
+One to three years - 205,673

-Three to five years 373,346 186,673
+Three to five years - 373,346

-802,500 892,531
+802,500

-Operating lease expense recorded in the consolidated statement of comprehensive income as part of net income amounted to \$389,849 (2018: \$372,663).
+The Group entered into a master sharing arrangement with its Immediate Parent.
+Refer to Note 21 for amounts paid to the Immediate Parent under this agreement.
+Operating lease expense recorded in the consolidated statement of comprehensive income as part of net income amounted to \$Nil (2019: \$389,849).